-GSA announces major donor gift and staff layoffs on same day
+GSA announces major donor gift and impending staff layoffs on same day

-BLUE HILL—George Stevens Academy announced today that it plans to cut about $325,000 worth of jobs while simultaneously announcing in a separate press release that it has received a new major gift of $300,000 to expand its career and technical education program.
+BLUE HILL—George Stevens Academy announced on Dec.
+15 that it plans to cut about $325,000 worth of jobs while simultaneously announcing in a separate press release that it has received a new major gift of $338,000 to expand its career and technical education program.

 “George Stevens Academy’s Board of Trustees and Head of School today announced a strategic reduction in force totaling approximately $325,000 in staffing costs, necessitated by declining enrollment,” the school stated in a Dec.
 15 press release.
 “This announcement is made with significant advance notice to prioritize staff well-being and responsible planning.”